WELCOME TO

 If 'Beautiful Edgings' appeals to you, then

-many crosses back, FOD exemplifies many of its positive traits and adds
+from B.E. lines many crosses back, FOD exemplifies many of its positive

-more to them.
-Whereas BE is very tall, FOD is controlled in height,
+traits and adds more to them.
+Whereas BE is very tall, FOD is controlled in

-hottest of weather, our 09 introduction adds a strong chartreuse overcast
+hold during the hottest of weather, our 09 introduction adds a strong

 Opening readily even on cool mornings, FOD